iqfareez/MCTE-4327-Software-Engineering/README.md

   <img alt="Localhost diagram" src="https://imgur.com/L0AOnhd.png">
 </picture>

-Serialization in programming refers to the process of **converting** complex data structures or objects into a **format that can be stored or transmitted**, and later reconstructed back into its original form.
+~ refers to the process of **converting** complex data structures or objects into a **format that can be stored or transmitted**, and later reconstructed back into its original form.
 It allows data to be persisted in a file or transferred across different systems or platforms.

 ### Type of Serialization